pitt-crc/keystone-api/docs/install/python.md

 ```

 The `celery` command executes as a foreground process by default.
-The following unit files are provided as a starting point for demonizing the process via the systemd service manager.
+The following unit files are provided as a starting point to daemonize the process via the systemd service manager.

 === "celery-worker.service"